Who We Are

 Class of Hope and Change is a space for ideas, music, culture, community, and good vibes.
 Our foundation is built on the conversations we have with everyday young people, who have shared their dreams, struggles, ideas, and stories in a beautiful movement of love, trust, and truth.

-We’re about engaging the social, cultural, economic, and political experiences of everyday young adults in our country.
-We believe the ideas of Hope and Change are about our future – specifically our young people – and are open to anyone who is trying to make the world a better place to live.
+We’re about engaging the social, cultural, economic, and political experiences of everyday millennials.
+We believe the ideas of Hope and Change are about our future and are open to anyone who is trying to make the world a better place to live.

-Despite all the technological advances of the past ten years, and all the time young people spend engaging with social media, we believe that there are too many voices that continue to go unheard.
-We hope this platform will help to change that.
+Despite all the technological advances of the past two decades, and all the time we spend engaging through social media, I believed that there were too many voices that were going unheard and were at risk of becoming misremembered in the retelling of the history of the millennial generation.
+My goal was to create a platform that would help to change that.

-We believe people can disagree without being disagreeable.
-We will not run from tough conversations, but we will not allow high passions to excuse low civility.
-We know that life in the real world is not always pretty, but we think truth can be communicated in love…and we aspire to do just that.
+People can disagree without being disagreeable.
+We did not run from tough conversations, but we did not allow high passions to excuse low civility.
+Adulting in the real world is not always pretty, but I believe the truth can be communicated in love, and this book and podcast aspired to do just that.

 WHO AM I?

-Deji (“Day-G”) Komolafe, the creative director of OverPond Media, and the host of the podcast documentary Class of Hope and Change, which accompanies this book.
-I am a former high school educator who has spent over 15 years engaged in the work of developing young people.
+Deji Komolafe is an author and former high school educator who has spent over 15 years engaged in the work of developing young people.